 The table will show the values as they are configured in DIRAC, which is information that gets stored in the project.
 If an inconsistency is observed between the channel definitions in DIRAC and the actual values on the DAQ, this will be marked by a yellow background on the value field.
 Here, you can choose from two options:

 For TEDS-enabled sensors, the TEDS information can be read out by clicking the TEDS button next to a channel, or all TEDS information can be read out simultaneously using the button in the lower right.

 TEDS is the memory within some sensors that is utilized for storing information about the sensor, such as manufacturer name, sensor type, model number, serial number, and calibration data.

-If the TEDS button is pressed for a sensor that does not have TEDS, old sensor information from PAK may be retrieved that is not relevant for that sensor and the sensitivity may be updated incorrectly.
-The TEDS readout button should only be used with sensors that definitely have TEDS and verified afterwards.
+If the TEDS button is pressed for a sensor that does not have TEDS, old sensor information from PAK may be retrieved that is not relevant for that sensor, and the sensitivity may be updated incorrectly.
+The TEDS readout button should only be used with sensors that definitely have TEDS and verified afterward.

 The last step is about the impact windows that are used in the FRF calculation.
 This is shown in the figure below.
-The parameters for the force/exponential window can either be entered manually on the right, or the orange bars within the plots can be dragged to the desired parameters.
+The force/exponential window parameters can either be entered manually on the right, or the orange bars within the plots can be dragged to the desired parameters.
 The most recent impact is shown in the plots.

 Contact us for more VIBES

 Contact our support team or call us on +31 85 744 09 70